maorkn/CoSMIC-side-kick/README.md

   - MAG ID and rRNA info,
   - percent identity,
   - all per-sample abundance columns carried through.
+  If a curated per-sequence abundance table `Data/Improtant seq w freq.csv` is present (with `metabarcoding_id`/`id` + numeric sample columns), `cosmic_sidekick.py report` will automatically merge those abundances into the report instead of the raw ones from the original metabarcoding CSV.
 - `Annotation/<MAG_ID>/` – Prokka outputs for each MAG that has at least one metabarcoding hit.
 - `eggNOG_output/` – (optional) results from `cosmic_sidekick.py report --eggnog-annotations`
   or `Richer_report.py --run-eggnog` when eggNOG-mapper is installed and its databases available.